 Skip to Main Content

-For CHICAGOLAND ELEMENTARY AND MIDDLE SCHOOLS
+For CHICAGOLAND ELEMENTARY AND MIDDLE SCHOOL CLASSROOMS

-The Goodman’s Pages Residency program brings theater to life as a tool for self-expression, community connection, and creative exploration.
-Designed for elementary and middle school classrooms, Pages uses the Goodman’s annual production of A Christmas Carol as a jumping-off point to explore how theater can hold a mirror up to the world—examining injustice, inspiring empathy, and imagining a better future.
+The Goodman’s Pages Residency program brings theater to life as a tool for self-expression, community connection and creative exploration.
+Designed for elementary and middle school classrooms, Pages uses the Goodman’s annual production of A Christmas Carol as a jumping-off point to explore how theater can hold a mirror up to the world—examining injustice, inspiring empathy and imagining a better future.

-Through hands-on exercises in improvisation, storytelling, and personal reflection, students develop original scenes inspired by a thought-provoking essential question.
-These activities incorporate contextual research about the communities students live in, integrate social-emotional learning standards, and draw on restorative justice practices to foster reflection, empathy, and collaborative problem-solving.
-Students engage with big ideas, explore their identities, and understand their role within their communities.
+Through hands-on exercises in improvisation, storytelling and personal reflection, students develop original scenes inspired by a thought-provoking essential question.
+These activities incorporate contextual research about the communities students live in, integrate social-emotional learning standards and draw on restorative justice practices to foster reflection, empathy and collaborative problem-solving.
+Students engage with big ideas, explore their identities and understand their role within their communities.

-Led by professional Goodman Teaching Artists, students collaborate to bring their research, their reflections and their reimaginings to life, culminating in a final showcase where family, friends, and school staff can celebrate their creativity, growth, and shared experiences.
+Led by professional Goodman Teaching Artists, students collaborate to bring their research, their reflections and their reimaginings to life, culminating in a final showcase where family, friends and school staff can celebrate their creativity, growth, and shared experiences.

 Program Dates